Stepping up Australia's engagement with our Pacific family

 Pacific women and girls

-Pacific Women Shaping Pacific Development (Pacific Women) commits AU$320 million to improve the political, economic and social opportunities of Pacific women.
+Pacific Women Shaping Pacific Development (Pacific Development) commits $320 million over ten years to improve the political, economic and social opportunities of Pacific women.

 More about Pacific Women